Microchip-MPLAB-Harmony/quick_docs/source/basic/sama7g54_flash_boot_application_using_samba/readme.md

  3. Write Config     : sam-ba -p j-link -b sama7g5-ek -a bootconfig -c writecfg:bcp-otp:DBGU,SDMMC0_IOSET1
  4. Lock config      : sam-ba -p j-link -b sama7g5-ek -a bootconfig -c lockcfg:bcp-otp

 ## 4.4.
-Boot Configuration Packet- different configurations available:
+Boot Configuration Packet different configurations available
 The writecfg command programs the Boot Configuration Packet (BCP) into the ***Emulated SRAM***, if the ***emulation mode of the OTPC is enabled***.
 Else BCP packets are stored inside the ***OTP matrix***.

 User can use the below command to get the full list of boot configurations possible: